helm/charts/stable/spring-cloud-data-flow/README.md

 ingress=$(kubectl get svc nginx-ingress-controller -n nginx-ingress -ojsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

 This is useful if you would like to use `xip.io` instead of your own DNS resolution.
-The folowing options assume that you will use `xip.io` but you can replace the host values below with your own DNS hosts if you prefer.
+The following options assume that you will use `xip.io` but you can replace the host values below with your own DNS hosts if you prefer.

 To enable the creation of an `Ingress` resource and configure the services to use `ClusterIP` type use the following set options in your helm install command: